SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/02-Connection-to-DB-Via-Java-App-Demo.md

 # Connection to DB via Java App Demo

 - Let us analyze the program:
-  - Connection to DB is established by asking the user to give credentials:
+  - connection to DB is established by asking the user to give credentials:

 ```Java
 System.out.print("Enter username default (root): ");